I like keeping my Debian 12 installation bare bones. Sometimes bare bones means accidentally disabling your only link to the outside world.

 The interface connected to my network is enp7s0

-, and it is not managed by
+, and it’s not managed by

 networkd (unmanaged